To protect your intellectual property outside of the UK, you usually need to apply in each country you want protection in.

 Intellectual property (IP) rights are territorial.
 They only give protection in the countries where they are granted or registered.

-The above guides contain information on Community Trade Mark, Patent Cooperation Treaty, European patent application, Registered Community Design.
+The above guides contain information on European Union Trade Mark, Patent Cooperation Treaty, European patent application, Registered Community Design.

 If you are thinking about trading abroad then you should consider registering your IP rights abroad.